qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

        highlighting the position of the vertices of the curve on the Elevation Profile.
    * - :menuselection:`-->` |unchecked|  :guilabel:`Show Profile in 3D Views`
      -
-     - Displays elevation profile in :guilabel:`3D Map View`, along with polygon and line rubberbands that track cursor position when hovering over the elevation profile panel.
+     - Displays elevation profile curve in :guilabel:`3D Map View`, along with polygon and line rubberbands that track cursor position when hovering over the elevation profile panel.
    * - :menuselection:`--> Subsections Symbology...`
      -